-The Executive Rehab Guide is published by Castle Craig Hospital.
-The following real life stories and information videos come from former patients and staff members of Castle Craig.
+The following real-life stories and information videos come from former patients and staff members of Castle Craig.

 Chris, owner of a successful construction company and a former patient at Castle Craig: